 October saw UK equity markets getting pummelled amid a global risk sell-off, prompted by rising fears of higher interest rates, a US-China trade war and slowing global growth.
-The FTSE 100 and FTSE 250 ended the month down 4.85% and 6.66% respectively, while evaporating liquidity helped AIM to a 11.06% monthly loss.
+The Uk top 100 and UK 250 mid-cap ended the month down 4.85% and 6.66% respectively, while evaporating liquidity helped AIM to a 11.06% monthly loss.
 The sharp headline declines obscured a few patches of relative resilience, with defensive sectors such as Pharmaceuticals & Biotechnology and Food & Beverages limiting monthly losses to 0.14% and 0.83% respectively.
 Bond proxy REITS also contained declines of 1.12%.
 However, most cyclical sectors were punished heavily.

 UK economic data over the month suggested that growth has moderated over the course of the current quarter, while wage inflation data has been somewhat firmer.
 Nevertheless, expectations of a UK rate rise fell during October.
 The month was capped by a 2018 Budget that was surprisingly expansionary and arguably the most radical seen since the financial crisis.

 Given market conditions, it is unsurprising that the equity issuance momentum generated in September from summer lows was not maintained through October.
 Activity was down sharply on both a month-on-month and year-on-year basis, with deal-making highly concentrated in the banking, financial services and equity investment funds sectors.